Looking to streamline open enrollment announcement communication? You’ve come to the right place!

 The 3 Best Open Enrollment Communication Templates

-The first open enrollment template is ideal if your communication to employees happens via email.
+The first open enrollment template is ideal if your communication with employees happens via email.
 The second open enrollment template is better suited for mobile communication platforms.
 Feel free to mix and match parts of both templates to create your own custom open enrollment announcement.

 Open Enrollment Email to Employees Template